skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 place his feet on the railings, holding himself above the steps as the swords and victim slid by beneath him.

-> As a Rogue, Eomer's reflex saving throws are through the roof, so he
+> As a rogue, Eomer's reflex saving throws are through the roof, so he
 > always gets to make cool saves like this.

 The steps are now coated with seawater, blood, and swords.
 Enoch is